JordanSpencerWu/jordan-wu-deprecated-2/src/books/2016/think-and-grow-rich.md

 ### AUTO-SUGESSTION - THE MEDIUM FOR INFLUENCING THE SUBCONSIOUS MIND

 **AUTO-SUGGESTION** is a term which applies to all suggestions and all self-administered stimuli which reach one's mind through the five senses.
-Through the dominating thoughts which one _permits_ to remain in the conscious mind, (whether these thoughts be negative or positive, is immaterial), the principle of auto-suggestion voluntarily reaches the subconscious mind and influences it with these thoughts.
+Through the dominating thoughts which one _permits_ to remain in the conscious mind, whether these thoughts be negative or positive, is immaterial, the principle of auto-suggestion voluntarily reaches the subconscious mind and influences it with these thoughts.

 **NO THOUGHT**, whether it be negative or positive, **CAN ENTER THE SUBCONSIOUS MIND WITHOUT THE AID OF THE PRINCIPLE OF AUTO-SUGGESTION**, with the exception of thoughts picked up from the ether.